-a.
-Transfer/remittance fee - charge for processing/sending the remittance from the country of origin to the country of destination and/or charge for receiving the remittance at the country of destination;

-b.
-Exchange rate - rate of conversion from foreign currency to local currency, e.g., peso-dollar rate;

-c.
-Exchange rate differential/spread foreign exchange mark-up or the difference between the prevailing BSP reference/guiding rate and the exchange/ conversion rate;

-d.
-Other currency conversion charges- commissions or service fees, if any;

-e.
-Other related charges - e.g., surcharges, postage, text message or telegram; court pursuant to Section 36 of R.A.
-No. 7653, otherwise known as "The New Central Bank Act".
+- a.
+Transfer/remittance fee charge for processing/sending the remittance from the country of origin to the country of destination and/or charge for receiving the remittance at the country of destination; - b.
+Exchange rate rate of conversion from foreign currency to local currency, e.g., peso-dollar rate; - c.
+Exchange rate differential/spread foreign exchange mark-up or the difference between the prevailing BSP reference/guiding rate and the exchange/conversion rate; - d.
+Other currency conversion charges- commissions or service fees, if any; - e.
+Other related charges e.g., surcharges, postage, text message or telegram;

-f.
-Amount/currency paid out in the recipient country - exact amount of money the recipient should receive in local currency or foreign currency; and g.
+- f.
+Amount/currency paid out in the recipient country exact amount of money the recipient should receive in local currency or foreign currency; and - g.
 Delivery time to recipients/ beneficiaries - delivery period of remittance to beneficiary stated in number of days, hours or minutes.

 Non-bank remittance service providers shall likewise post said information in their respective websites and display them prominently in conspicuous places within their premises and/or remittance/service centers.
-(Circular No. 534 dated 26 June 2006)

 Sec.
 4691S Anti-Money Laundering Regulations.
 Banks, OBUs, QBs, trust entities, NSSLAs, pawnshops, and all other institutions, including their subsidiaries and affiliates supervised and/or regulated by the BSP, otherwise known as "covered institutions" shall comply with the provisions of R.A.
-No. 9160, as amended, otherwise known as the "Anti-Money Laundering Act of 2001" and its Revised IRRs in Appendix S-7 and those in Appendix S-6.
+No. 9160, as amended, otherwise known as the "Anti-Money Laundering Act of 2001" and its Revised IRRs in Appendix S-7.